-Prior to joining the Blue Jays, Wright most recently was as an assistant coach at NESCAC member Trinity College in Hartford.
+Prior to joining the Blue Jays, Wright was as an assistant coach at NESCAC member Trinity College in Hartford.
 He was on a Trinity staff that saw one player earn All-NESCAC First Team honors as well as ten players who were named to the NESCAC All-Academic Team.

 Wright brings a wealth of soccer knowledge and Connecticut recruiting connections with him to USJ.
 Before entering back into the college coaching realm with Trinity, he spent the 2016 season as the head men’s soccer coach down the road at the Kingswood-Oxford School in West Hartford.
 Wright was an assistant coach at his alma mater, Central Connecticut State University, from 2006 to 2012, and coached at Plainville High School and Maloney High School in Meriden prior to taking over the Kingswood-Oxford program.

 In 2007, Wright helped Division I Central Connecticut State complete the most successful season in any sport in the university’s history, when the Blue Devils won the Northeast Conference (NEC) title and advanced to the NCAA Division I Sweet 16.
 In 2011, Wright helped CCSU tie for the NEC regular season championship with a 7-3 conference mark.
 Blue Devil student-athletes Yan Klukowski and David Tyrie were both named to the MAC Hermann Trophy (top college soccer player in the nation) Watch List under Wright’s tutelage in 2007, and the pair received National Soccer Coaches Association of America (NSCAA)/Adidas All-Region honors three times each and All-NEC accolades in each of their four collegiate seasons.